Operational Guidelines: One-Parent Family Payment

 Claims are decided by Deciding Officers appointed by the Minister under Section 299 of the Social Welfare (Consolidation) Act 2005, as amended.
 Deciding Officers are independent in the exercise of their function in deciding on entitlement to One-Parent Family Payment.
 See "Decision-Making" guidelines for more general information.

-Any person who is dissatisfied with a decision may request that the claim is reviewed by a Senior Deciding Officer in the relevant Intreo Centre/ without recourse to the appeals process.
+Any person who is dissatisfied with a decision may request that the claim is reviewed by a Senior Deciding Officer in the relevant Intreo Centre or they may appeal directly to the independent Social Welfare Appeals Office.

-A statement is prepared on the facts relied on by the Deciding Officer in the making of a decision on entitlement to payment and on the extent to which the facts and contentions advanced by the appellant are admitted or disputed.
+A statement is prepared on the facts relied on by the Deciding Officer in the making of a decision on entitlement to payment, and on the extent to which the facts and contentions advanced by the appellant are admitted or disputed.
 This statement is put before the Chief Appeals Officer.

 There are two methods of payment: